BWibrew/laravel-sitesettings/README.md

     ...
 ```

+Lastly, you will need to use `SettingWithMediaInterface` and `ManagesSettingsWithMedia` instead
+of `SettingInterface` and `ManagesSettings` on your `Setting` model.

 ## Usage
-This package provides access to the `Setting` eloquent model with the following methods:
+This package provides a convenient API for using the settings with an existing Eloquent Model.

 ### Registering a new setting
 A setting is created like this: